This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How long does snake shedding take?

-You’ll notice cloudy eyes and dull colors before the snake finally sheds in one smooth piece.
+You’ll observe cloudy eyes and dulled coloration before your snake completes the slough in one intact piece.

 Do snakes shed a lot in winter?